If you’re lost in the weeds managing volunteers, this self-reflection will energize you

 But after working through the questions, one woman discovered a purpose that turned a few heads.
 Her ultimate goal was to start her own nonprofit, using her particular vision of service to help others.

-Volunteer managers, I’m hoping you might discover your own variation on this ultimate purpose.
+Volunteer managers, I’m hoping you might discover your own variation on a higher purpose.
 As I’ve said many times, you possess the skills to lead at a much higher level.
 Ask yourself these five questions and see where the answers take you.